Have you ever chased a dream like it was the last train leaving the station?

 Create a community of trusted advisors.
 Seek out those who brighten, not dim, your shine: people who have your back and live with forward momentum.
-Create a potent combo of Skeptics, Enthusiasts, Connectors, Mentors, Doers.
+Create a potent combination of Skeptics, Enthusiasts, Connectors, Mentors, and Doers.

 Avoid and eliminate Energy Vampires at all cost.
-They will not help you go anywhere.
+They will not help you get anywhere.

 Always consider the source of feedback.
 Stick to those with clarity and effective habits.
 In my experience, those who have clarity within themselves are more likely to be true mirrors to me.

-They help me grow and maintain a forward momentum.
+They help me grow and maintain forward momentum.